SUSTAINABLE SOLUTIONS FOR GLOBAL IMPACT

 Human Performance

-STOP; discuss pretask briefs and high-risk tasks.
+STOP.
+Discuss pretask briefs and high-risk tasks.

 Ergonomics

-No bullwork; stay within lifting guidelines.
+No bullwork.
+Stay within lifting guidelines.

-Personal Protective Equipment & Department Checklists
+Personal Protective Equipment and Department Checklists

 Machine Guards